 - The Bunkhouse Saloon – 124 S 11th St, Las Vegas, NV 89101

 I would say the Reeves Brothers are one of the best local Country Bands in Las Vegas, but that wouldn’t be doing them justice.
 They are one of the best damn bands we’ve had the pleasure of hearing anywhere, PERIOD!

 If you’re looking for some Classic Outlaw Country, Western Swing, Whiskey, and the Classics, then The Reeves Brothers are always a good bet.

 Formed in Las Vegas, NV in 2013, The Rhyolite Sound is one of Las Vegas’ only true Honky Tonk Bands.
 They can usually be found at Dive Bars throughout Las Vegas playing the greats as well as their own unique desert style country.

 I think these guys play more show then any band I’ve ever seen.
-On any given night you can see them playing on the Fremont Street Experience followed by a gig where they play as the House band at the Redneck Riviera or the Park.
+On any given night you can see them playing on the Fremont Street Experience followed by a gig where they play at the Park.

 The Highlight of the Year: NFR Finals Week